 What is the Women in Applied Mathematics Mentorship Program (WAMM)?

-The Department of Applied Mathematics at the University of Washington would like to invite undergraduates majoring in Applied and Computational Mathematical Sciences (ACMS) or Mathematics to apply for the Spring 2018 Women in Applied Mathematics Mentorship Program.
+The Department of Applied Mathematics at the University of Washington would like to invite undergraduates majoring in relevant STEM programs to apply for the Spring 2023 Women in Applied Mathematics Mentorship Program.
 WAMM is run by PhD students and allows undergraduates to partake in independent study projects on a topic of their interest and to have regular one-on-one meetings with a female graduate student mentor.

 Participants will be matched with graduate student mentors based on their areas of interest.
 Throughout the quarter, the graduate student will provide reading materials to the undergraduate and the pair will meet to discuss these materials on a weekly basis.
 The format of this work could expand into a more hands-on research project.
 The project topic and goal would be determined by the student-mentor pair during their first meeting.
 At the weekly one-on-one meetings throughout the quarter, students and their mentors will have the opportunity to discuss not just the project materials, but also other topics such as career paths and the graduate school application process.
+The graduate students will hold informal study halls regularly throughout the quarter during which WAMM participants can work on their projects, meet other mentors, and get help on homework assignments.
 At the end of the quarter, the graduate students will organize a Colloquium for the undergraduates to give short presentations on what they learned throughout the quarter.
+Students will earn (1) academic credit upon successful completion of the WAMM program.

 Students who are completing their junior year of an undergraduate degree are especially encouraged to apply.

-Applications are due February 20 at 11:59 pm and participation in the program requires that the student be available for in-person meetings on campus throughout the Spring 2018 Quarter.
+Applications will be due at the end of February 20, 2023 at 11:59pm and participation in the program requires that the student be available for online meetings throughout the Spring 2023 Quarter.

 Applying to WAMM